KatieLudwig/intro-to-react/README.md

 Hey!
 Let's make sure you're up to speed with your **action items so far**.

-- [x] The app is installed on your machine, with both `dev` and `test` scripts running in terminals.
+- [✅] The app is installed on your machine, with both `dev` and `test` scripts running in terminals.
-- [x] You studied the [mock](https://bloominstituteoftechnology.github.io/W_U2_S6_sprint_challenge/) in the Elements tab of Dev Tools.
+- [✅] You studied the [mock](https://bloominstituteoftechnology.github.io/W_U2_S6_sprint_challenge/) in the Elements tab of Dev Tools.
-- [x] You saw how the "planet" paragraph is mounted and unmounted from the DOM as the user clicks on a character.
+- [✅] You saw how the "planet" paragraph is mounted and unmounted from the DOM as the user clicks on a character.

 Awesome!
 Our back-end engineer says that the JSON data needed to build the Star Wars Character Cards comes from two endpoints: